-Caladrius Biosciences, Inc. ("we," "us," "our," "Caladrius" or the "Company") is a clinical-stage biopharmaceutical company dedicated to the development and commercialization of cellular therapies designed to reverse disease and/or promote the regeneration of damaged tissue.
-We are developing first-in-class therapeutics based on the characteristics of naturally occurring CD34+ cells and their ability to stimulate the growth of new microvasculature.
-Our technology leverages these cells to enable the body's natural repair mechanisms using formulations unique to each medical indication.
+Caladrius Biosciences, Inc. ("we," "us," "our," "Caladrius" or the "Company") is a clinical-stage biopharmaceutical company dedicated to the development of treatments and reversal of severe diseases.
+We are developing what are intended to be first-in-class therapeutics based on the characteristics of naturally occurring CD34+ cells and their ability to stimulate the growth of new microvasculature.
+Our technology is intended to leverage these cells to enable the body's natural repair mechanisms using formulations unique to each medical indication.

 Our leadership team has decades of collective biopharmaceutical development experience.
 Our goal is to develop and commercialize products that address important unmet medical needs based on a broad and versatile portfolio of candidates.
-The Company's current product candidates include: CLBS16, the subject of both a recently completed positive Phase 2a study and a newly initiated Phase 2b (FREEDOM) study in the U.S. for the treatment of coronary microvascular dysfunction ("CMD"); HONEDRA® (CLBS12), recipient of SAKIGAKE designation and eligible for early conditional approval in Japan for the treatment of critical limb ischemia ("CLI") and Buerger's Disease based on the results of an ongoing clinical trial; CLBS201, designed to assess the safety and efficacy of CD34+ cell therapy as a treatment for patients with pre-dialysis chronic kidney disease ("CKD") and OLOGOTM (CLBS14), a Regenerative Medicine Advanced Therapy ("RMAT") designated therapy for which the Company is in discussion with the U.S. Food and Drug Administration (the "FDA") to finalize a Phase 3 protocol of reduced size and scope for a confirmatory trial in subjects with no-option refractory disabling angina ("NORDA").
+Our current product candidates include:

+• XOWNA[®] (CLBS16), the subject of both a completed positive Phase 2a study (ESCaPE-CMD) and an ongoing follow-on Phase 2b study (FREEDOM Trial) in the United States for the treatment of coronary microvascular dysfunction ("CMD");

+• HONEDRA[®] (CLBS12), recipient of SAKIGAKE designation pursuant to which early conditional approval in Japan for the treatment of critical limb ischemia ("CLI") and Buerger's disease is being sought based on the current results of a clinical trial executed in Japan.
+CLBS12 was the recipient of orphan drug designation in March 2021 from the U.S. Food and Drug Administration ("FDA") for Buerger's disease; and

+• CLBS201, designed to assess the safety and efficacy of CD34+ cell therapy as a treatment for patients with chronic kidney disease related to type 2 diabetes (diabetic kidney disease or "DKD").